MichalSha/KerberosSmartcardPaddingOracleAttack/README.md

 > Note: this link will be updated once the embargo has lifted.

+> Additional setup information:

+Client supported OS builds of Windows: 19045
+Client setup used a Dell Inspiron 5520 with Dual core intel KabyLake.

+Server supported versions: Windows Server 2019, Windows Server 2022 and previous versions.
+Server is a hosted virtual machine set at 2 cores.
+This is a minimal setting for the server function.
+Live setup is hosted by a NUC.

+> Approximate resources for (C1) and (C2) (both Client and Server):

+Memory: 16 GB RAM
+Disk spacE: 1GB

 ## Attack Threat Model

 Our threat model, shown in ![Threat Model](figure1_kerbattack.pdf), assumes a network with honest servers and